adriandgr/onzo.ca/_portfolio/2015/cal-heatmap.md

 > and only by thought that labour can be made happy" <br />
 > ~John Ruskin

-This is an ongoing live project in which the artist will document his productivity on a calendar heatmap.
-The code is adapted from Kamisama's original [Cal-heatmap](http://kamisama.github.io/cal-heatmap/) javascript module.
+CalHeatMap( work ) is an ongoing live project through which the artist will set out to document his productivity levels on a daily basis.
+A level of play takes place between the arbitrarily chosen unit of measure ("work units") and the high precision medium of display: a calendar heatmap.
+The artists, in an attempt to increase his mindfulness towards time and labour, paradoxically burdens himself with the obsessiveness involved with logging every single action done throughout the day.

+The calendar heatmap code was adapted from Kamisama's original [Cal-heatmap](http://kamisama.github.io/cal-heatmap/) javascript module.